BRIEF SUMMARY AND INTRODUCTION: Until just a few

 While single-member LLCs generally are accorded very favorable

-and flexible tax treatment, it is not always entirely clear whether
+and flexible tax treatment, it was not always entirely clear whether

 an LLC is a "single-member LLC" LLC or not, in a community property